Chain & Sales Forecasting

 This important data includes manufacturing schedules, inventory management, product positioning/placement, and production planning.
 Planning budgets, investments for capital equipment, and raw material purchases are also good examples of areas where forecast information is critical.

 Manufacturers must have the correct amount of raw materials to create the final products.
 Once these sales projections are understood, the product is marketed and distributed.
 These processes are all based on the forecasting from the sales teams.

 Problems arise when your forecast is off.
-You might end up burdened with units to carry or too much inventory – an expensive issue.
+You might be burdened with carrying units or too much inventory – an expensive issue.
 You may also be stuck with the raw materials procured to create a product you no longer need.
 Or, if your inaccurate forecast caused you to produce too few units, you might face back-order nightmares or canceled sales.
 You could even have customers drop you as a vendor.

-These scenarios create complications within your organization, supply chain, and your customers.
+These scenarios create complications for your organization, supply chain, and customers.
 The solution has a timelier and more accurate forecast.
-Sale teams will hit their revenue targets and the factory will build the correct product mix.
-This lowers inventory levels, reduces the backlog and improves lead times of finished goods.
+Sale teams will hit their revenue targets, and the factory will build the correct product mix.
+This lowers inventory levels, reduces the backlog, and improves the lead times of finished goods.

 Using Sales Forecasts to Succeed